What are file servers?

 What can you store on a file server?

-A file server can store a number of different files.
-From photos and videos, to documents and EXEs, file servers are the best multi-user platform to hold this data.
+A file server can store a wide range of files and handle large amounts of storage in one central place.
+From photos and videos to documents and EXEs, file servers are a common multi-user platform for storing this data.
 This wide range of files can then be accessed by everyone on the LAN.

 Why are file servers useful?